-Borrowings amount to R370 million and represent 20% of the total 2021/2022 capital funding requirement.

-- Funding of R169 million is for the Sanitation Tunnel Project that will unlock development in the Amalinda Junction, Wilsonia and Reeston areas - Funding of R100 million is for the Upgrading of Zwelitsha Wastewater Treatment Works - Funding of R91 million is for Water and Electricity Smart Metering Project - Funding of R10 million is for King Williams Town and Bhisho Water Infrastructure
+Borrowings amount to R279 million and represent 16% of the total 2021/2022 capital funding requirement.
+Funding of R169 million is for the Sanitation Tunnel Project that will unlock development in the Amalinda Junction, Wilsonia and Reeston areas and R100 million is for the Upgrading of Zwelitsha Wastewater Treatment Works.